Air Fryer Recipe

 - Preheat your oven to 190°C (375°F).

-- Halve the aubergines lengthwise and scoop out the flesh, leaving a 1 cm thick shell.
-Chop the scooped aubergine flesh and set aside.
+- Cut the aubergines in half lengthways and scoop out the flesh, leaving a 1 cm thick shell.
+Chop the scooped-out aubergine flesh and set it aside.

 - Place the aubergine shells on a baking tray, brush with a tablespoon of olive oil, season with a little salt, and roast in the oven for 20 minutes.

-- In a large pan, heat the remaining olive oil over medium heat.
-Add the cumin seeds, allowing them to sizzle and release their aroma.
+- Heat the remaining olive oil in a large pan over a medium heat.
+Add the cumin seeds and let them sizzle until they release their aroma.

-- Add the onions and garlic, sautéing until translucent and fragrant.
+- Add the onions and garlic, and sauté until softened, translucent and fragrant.

-- Stir in the bell pepper and chopped aubergine flesh, cooking for 5-7 minutes until softened.
+- Stir in the bell pepper and chopped aubergine flesh, then cook for 5-7 minutes until softened.

-- Add the coriander powder, smoked paprika, and turmeric, continuing to stir to coat the vegetables evenly.
+- Add the coriander powder, smoked paprika and turmeric, stirring so the vegetables are evenly coated.

-- Mix in the cherry tomatoes and cook until they start to break down and release their juices.
+- Mix in the cherry tomatoes and cook until they begin to break down and release their juices.

-- Add the cooked rice, mixing well to combine all the ingredients.
+- Add the cooked rice and mix well so everything is combined.
 Season with salt and black pepper to taste.

-- Remove the aubergine shells from the oven and carefully fill them with the rice and vegetable mixture.
+- Take the aubergine shells out of the oven and carefully spoon in the rice and vegetable mixture.

-- Return the stuffed aubergines to the oven, allowing them to bake for an additional 15-20 minutes, until everything is heated through and slightly golden.
+- Return the stuffed aubergines to the oven and bake for a further 15-20 minutes, until everything is heated through and lightly golden.

-- Remove from the oven, garnish with chopped parsley, and serve hot.
+- Remove from the oven, scatter over the chopped parsley, and serve hot.

 Why this works in an air fryer